 Right across from Ghirardelli you'll enjoy the Boudin Bakery tour, with a funny video hosted by Colin Mochrie and Rosie O’Donnell.
 Learn about the history of Boudin Bakery and see the kitchen where bread is baked for various restaurants in the Disneyland Resort.
 A cast member gives you a small slice of sourdough bread as you enter.
 You can also buy round sourdough loaves, and loaves shaped like Mickey Mouse (and other shapes during the Halloween and Christmas holidays) at the Pacific Wharf Café next door.
 On busy days, a cart outside the door sells bread loaves and Mortimer's Market on Buena Vista Street sometimes also sells the loaves.

 If you're celebrating your birthday at the Disneyland Resort, definitely pick up a free birthday button at the Disneyland City Hall or California Adventure Chamber of Commerce (both are on the left, just past the entrance gates to each park).
+These buttons are also available at the small Information Booths scattered around the park and at some of the stores and restaurants.
 A cast member will write your name and the year on the button.
 Everyone else in your party can get “I’m Celebrating” buttons, too.

 At the very least, you'll hear “Happy Birthday" from any cast member who sees your birthday button and many guests (me included) join in the fun.